Proposal to acclimate MBBS exam to a National Exit Test can encourage Medical Education

 Currently, the Union cabinet decided to allow certain recommendations offered by the Parliamentary Committee to alter some highly questionable aspects of the National Medical Commission bill, which further offers to replace the Medical Council of India (MCI) with a National Medical Commission.
 The bill in its new form is next to perfect.
 It can nevertheless be seen, on limited reflection, to come up with potential avenues for reform.

-Primarily, multiple choice questions (MCQ) is based on NEXT replacing the final MBBS Examination which emphasis on skills testing.
-By shaping it together with the lines of exams like USMLE that primarily focus on problem solving ability and conceptual understanding.
+Primarily, multiple-choice questions (MCQ) are based on NEXT replacing the final MBBS Examination which emphasizes skills testing.
+By shaping it together with the lines of exams like USMLE that primarily focus on problem-solving ability and conceptual understanding.
 It can transform the learning culture in various medical schools.
 The structure of periodic college and university level examinations must also be subject to simultaneous revision.
-Despite of the outline of proposed for NEXT are not yet clear, one can assert with confidence that it must include practical skills assessment.
-It is also required that the NEXT does not completely steer clear of descriptive questions, which legally make a minor yet significant element of any comprehensive system of assessment.
+Despite the outline proposed for NEXT are not yet clear, one can assert with confidence that it must include practical skills assessment.
+It is also required that NEXT does not completely steer clear of descriptive questions, which legally make a minor yet significant element of any comprehensive system of assessment.

 Considering the fact, assimilating some allopathic instruction as part of the AYUSH undergraduate curriculum comes out to be a promising choice.
-At present, AYUSH curriculum already grasp various modern medical concepts; adding some more on allopathic management should be not a challenging task.
+At present, the AYUSH curriculum already grasps various modern medical concepts; adding some more on allopathic management should be not a challenging task.

 With the bill deciding to come down on quackery, we can move towards institutionalizing unauthorized practitioners for the benefit of the nation.
 It is known that nearly 70% of primary care in rural India is given by quacks representing an untapped potential resource and informal providers.
 There are short-term courses to create medical assistants entrusted with primary curative, preventive, and conductive care.